umccr/umccrise/README.md

 This example assumes that:

-	1. You are running the umccrise container against the [umccrise_test_data](https://github.com/umccr/umccrise_test_data)
+	1. You are running this umccrise container against the [umccrise_test_data](https://github.com/umccr/umccrise_test_data)
 	2. You have figured out the genome data files and directory hierarchy for `/work/genomes`.
+See [building reference data section](#building-reference-data) below.

 ## Building reference data